-The Department of Counseling, Clinical, and School Psychology (CCSP) at the UC Santa Barbara Gevirtz School will be holding a Research Festival on Thursday, November 12 from 8:25 am to 12:20 pm via Zoom.
+The Department of Counseling, Clinical, and School Psychology (CCSP) at the UC Santa Barbara Gevirtz School will be holding a Research Festival on Monday, November 14 from 8:40 am to 12:05 pm at Mosher Alumni House.
 The festival is free and open to the public.
-Thirteen students will be presenting their cutting-edge research during the symposium event.
+Ten students will be presenting their cutting-edge research during the symposium event.
 In order to receive their Master’s degree, all 2nd year CCSP students submit a research festival proposal in the spring.
 As 3rd year students, they present their findings to the department.

-The presenters’ research spans relevant, intersectional topics such as resilience, improving mental health care, socialization for adults on the autism spectrum, and more.
+The presenters’ research spans relevant, intersectional topics such as the impacts of COVID-19, special education, relationships, and more.

 Karina Aragón, M.Ed. • “Exploring the Role of Educator Beliefs in Special Education Disproportionality Among Emergent Bilinguals”

 Jacquelyn (Jackie) Chin • “Acceptability and Feasibility of a Community-Based Mental Health Intervention for Black LGBTQIA+ (Queer) Young Adults”